cfsengineering/CEASIOMpy/ceasiompy/SkinFriction/README.md

 ## Inputs

 `SkinFriction` only takes as input a CPACS file.
-It needs the wetted surface area of the aircraft to get get it you must have run `SU2Run` before this modules, the it will be saved in the CPACS file.
+It needs the wetted surface area of the aircraft, to get it you must have run `SU2Run` before this module, the result will be saved in the CPACS file.

 ## Analyses